Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 The Smarter Way to Lose Fat

-• Eat at a moderate deficit (generally 300–500 calories below maintenance).
+• Eat at a moderate deficit (300–500 calories below maintenance).

-• Prioritize protein to preserve lean mass.
+• Keep protein high to preserve lean mass.

-• Use carbohydrates strategically around training.
+• Time carbohydrates around training sessions.

 • Include healthy fats for hormones and satiety.